etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 type: 'project'
 ---

-Lead to Read is an awesome non-profit based out of Kansas City that facilitates reading based mentorship in the Kansas City metro area.
+Lead to Read is a non-profit based out of Kansas City that facilitates reading based mentorship in the Kansas City metro area.
 They connect adult volunteers with 1st-3rd grade students for one hour each week to read together.
 As their motto goes, "Together we are creating a community of readers, one lunch hour at a time."

 I worked with Pauly Hart and Martha Conradt to give refresh the UI using Gatsby, while keeping Wordpress as the CMS.